ngs-lang/ngs/doc/ngslang.1.md

 See types reference: [ngstyp(1)](ngstyp.1.html).

-# DEFINE YOUR OWN TYPES
+# Define your own types

 You can define your own types.
 Let's define `Counter` type and a few methods that can operate on values of the `Counter` type.
 Then we'll define `MyCounter` sub-type and it's `incr` method: